CaptainCodeman/rdx/readme.md

 Let's look at something more complex, the state for a 'todo' app which needs to handle async fetching of data from a REST API.
 We want to only fetch data when we don't already have it and what we need to fetch will depend on the route we're on - if we go from a list view to a single-item view, we don't need to fetch that single item as we already have it, but if our first view is the single item we want to fetch just that, and then fetch the list if we navigate in the other direction.

 Also, we want to be able to display loading state in the UI so we need to be able to indicate when we've requested data and when it's loaded.
-This is where the redux approach shines - converting asynchronous changes to predictable and replayable synchonous state updates
+This is where the Redux approach shines - converting asynchronous changes to predictable and replayable synchonous state updates

-The state part of this example is just a more complex but still typical example of immutable, redux-like, state.
+The state part of this example is just a more complex but still typical example of immutable, Redux-like, state.
 But as well as defining actions as reducers, we can also define effects.
 These can also be dispatched just like the reducer-generated actions, but they also act as hooks so that when an action has been dispatched, if an effect exists with the same name, that will be called automatically.

 #### store/models/todos.ts